kaibraaten/swrip-1.5/README.md

 ## Requirements
 * A compiler supporting C++20.
 GCC 10+ and Visual Studio 2019 16.8+ are known to work.
 * Lua 5.3 (included in libs/3rdparty directory)
-* Google Test and Google Mock (downloaded automatically)
+* Google Test and Google Mock
 * cmake 3.10 or higher.
 * Python 3.